mahmoudismail82/lambda-tags/README.md

 Script used to search for Lambda function tags

 # Usage
 Add an argument while running the script.
-The argument is the tag key.
+The argument is the tag key. <br />
 Example: ./lambda-tags Name